 Some activities can charge you up so well that you can use them as a pre-performance or recovery ritual.
-Some energy hacks can fix a dopamine, serotonin or oxytocin deficiency in a healthy way.
+Some energy hacks can fix dopamine, serotonin, or oxytocin deficiency in a healthy way.
 They can boost your motivation, help you manage your mood, keep you focused and calm.

 Sleep Or Take A Nap

 Just make sure not to drink too much caffeine regularly.
 You want to avoid getting dependent on caffeine for energy.
-Also, avoid taking a nap or drinking coffee in the evening or at night so you can get quality sleep at night.
+Also, avoid taking a nap or taking caffeine later in the afternoon as it will affect your sleep and energy the next day.
+(67, 68).

-Physical movement has proven to improve memory, cognition function and beat depression.
+Physical movements have proven to reduce fatigue, improve memory, cognition function, and beat depression (5, 6, 7, 51, 52, 53, 54, 55).
 Choose how you want to exercise — Lift weights, do bodyweight exercises, run, swim, or play a sport.

 For best results, move often, do resistance training (through weights or bodyweight) and do some cardiovascular exercises.

-On the days when you don’t get the chance to workout, try to keep your body active by switching between standing and sitting while working.
-You may also do jumping jacks or walk a few steps between the sitting time.
+On the days when you don’t get the chance to work out, try to keep your body active by switching between standing and sitting while working.
+You may also do jumping jacks or walk a few steps between the sitting time (22).

-Stretching, yoga, tai chi, qigong, and self-massaging by using a foam roller are good ways to loosen up the body and decompress the spine.
-Inversion (hanging upside down) or holding handstand position improves blood flow to the brain.
-You can use a wall to support yourself while doing a supported handstand.
-But only perform the move once you have enough strength to hold your own bodyweight.
+Keeping good posture and doing yoga also increase your energy levels (34, 44).
+Stretching, tai chi, qigong, and self-massaging by using a foam roller are some more ways to loosen up the body and decompress the spine.
+Inversion (hanging upside down) or holding a handstand position improves blood flow to the brain.

 The benefits of cold showers are similar to physical exercise for cognition and energy.
-It energizes you, makes you more alert and improves your mood.
+It energizes you, makes you more alert, and improves your mood (46).